oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ## 5.2 Conformance Clause 1: SARIF log file <a id='conformance-clause-1-sarif-log-file'></a>

-A text file satisfies the “SARIF log file” conformance profile if:
+A text file satisfies the "SARIF log file" conformance profile if:

 - It conforms to the syntax and semantics defined in [§3.](#file-format)

 ## 5.3 Conformance Clause 2: SARIF producer <a id='conformance-clause-2-sarif-producer'></a>

-A program satisfies the “SARIF producer” conformance profile if:
+A program satisfies the "SARIF producer" conformance profile if:

 - It produces output in the SARIF format, according to the semantics defined in [§3.](#file-format)